1rochelle/SmartGroceryList2.0/README.md

 # SmartGroceryList2.0
 DESCRIPTION This grocery list writes itself.
 Utilizing n-tier architecture, this MVC project analyzes user data to generate a list of items the user needs to purchase based on their purchasing history.
-(Note: smart list capability has not yet been coded.)
+(Update 6/15/21: smart list capability has been commented out, and entire sections removed.
+A major design flaw was discovered towards the end of this class assignment, so the project was modified to meet the requirements and deadline.
+The developer plans to go back and rebuild this project after getting more experience creating other n-tier projects.
+An internal company polling app is currently being developed.
+Developer will re-evaluate skill level after this group project is completed.)

 TABLE OF CONTENTS N-tier architecture utilized to create a five-tier structure: base tiers store and customer are linked to product tier, connected, by shopping list tier, to cart tier.